Rauma, Finland

 Rauma lies 92 km north of Turku and 50 km south of Pori.
 Its neighbouring municipalities are Eura, Eurajoki, Laitila and Pyhäranta.
 Granted town privileges on 17 April 1442 (then under the rule of Sweden), Rauma is known for its paper and maritime industry, high quality lace (since the 18th century) and the old wooden architecture of the city centre (Old Rauma, Vanha Rauma), which is a UNESCO World Heritage Site.
+Rauma also has a second UNESCO World Heritage Site, the Bronze Age burial site of Sammallahdenmäki.

 History

 In the 14th century, before it was declared a town, Rauma had a Franciscan monastery and a Catholic church.
 In 1550, the townsmen of Rauma were ordered to relocate to Helsinki, but this was unsuccessful and Rauma continued to grow.

 Illustration in Finland framstäldt i teckningar, edited by Zacharias Topelius and published 1845–1852.

 Practically the whole wooden part of the town of Rauma was devastated in the fires of 1640 and 1682.
 The city centre, which mostly comprised the entire town until 1809, has approximately 600 wooden buildings.
 The Neo-Renaissance style of many of the houses is a result of prosperity brought on by seafaring.
 In 1897 Rauma had the largest fleet of sailing ships in Finland, totalling 57 vessels.
 Goods were mainly exported to Germany, Stockholm and the Baltic states.
-As the Crimean War broke out in 1853, Rauma was attacked by French and British navy in 1855 during the Åland War.
+As the Crimean War broke out in 1853, Rauma was attacked by the French and British navies in 1855 during the Åland War.
 In the 1890s, Rauma got a teacher's college (a 'seminar'), which was later annexed to the University of Turku.
 A part of the department of education still exists in Rauma.

 The name Rauma comes from the Germanic word strauma, meaning "stream".